List of Terms

 Service Learning

 The goal of the service learning program at UCDS is for fifth grade students to gain a deeper understanding of their academic and social/emotional strengths and to increase self and community awareness.
-This is accomplished through a yearlong Service Learning Project.
-As a member of a school committee, Moving On students identify a relevant need in the community and design a project to address that need.
-With their faculty mentors as guides, students establish goals, reflect on their experiences and evaluate their own performance.
-Students have multiple opportunities to share their goals, strengths and challenges with their fifth grade peers, the greater 3-4-5 community, and the faculty.
+This is accomplished through a yearlong Service Learning experience.
+With faculty mentors as guides, students work to meet authentic needs within their community.

 Sign In